 - First, make sure you’ve set up your Android device so it can be unlocked with your fingerprint, face, or another form of biometrics

-- Open 1Password and go to Settings, then Security
+- Open 1Password, choose your account or collection, then go to Settings, then Security

 Linux (fingerprint or other biometric)